 This year we’ll see a rise in vibrant non-traditional colours as a reaction to high-performance displays and a growing trend in digital interactive platforms.

 Final ThoughtsIt is clear that 2019 is going to be an interesting year in the logo creation and branding space, largely because not all of these trends are heading in the same direction.
-But, this also creates an amazing opportunity, as the variety means the market won’t be saturated with a single approach, making it easier for your brand to stand out.
+But, this also creates an amazing opportunity, as the variety means the market won’t be saturated with a single approach, making it easier for your brand value to increase and your brand to stand out.